 Learn how to make Okonomiyaki Sauce at home with just 4 ingredients!
 This simple condiment is a must for drizzling over the iconic Japanese savory pancake, okonomiyaki.

-When I make okonomiyaki at home, I often whisk up the sauce quickly to serve with the pancake.
-The homemade version is very convenient when you don’t have the store-bought okonomi sauce.
+When I make okonomiyaki at home, I often reach my pantry to whisk up the sauce quickly to serve with the pancake.
+The homemade version is convenient when you don’t have or run out of the store-bought okonomi sauce.

 To Make Okonomiyaki Sauce